arXiv/accessibility2024/source/index.md

 <div class="highlight">
   <h2>Registration is open</h2>
-  <p>It is time! <a href="https://cornell.ca1.qualtrics.com/jfe/form/SV_eEZ1d27LF2fVM7Y" target="_blank">Register</a> for the Forum this September 2nd - 13th, help us gauge attendance this year, and be kept up to date as event details are finalized.</p>
+  <p>It is time! <a href="https://cornell.ca1.qualtrics.com/jfe/form/SV_eEZ1d27LF2fVM7Y" target="_blank">Register</a> for the Forum that will take place between September 2nd and 13th, help us gauge attendance this year, and be kept up to date as event details are finalized.</p>

   <a href="https://cornell.ca1.qualtrics.com/jfe/form/SV_eEZ1d27LF2fVM7Y" target="_blank" class="button-large">Register for the Forum</a>